mudspringhiker/externalMongo/masinstallexternalmongo.md

 [ibmmas/cli:15.6.0]mascli$ ls /mnt/home/licenses/license.dat
 /mnt/home/licenses/license.dat
 ```
 - In this example, the configuration file for the external mongodb will be created during the installation.
-A copy of the mongodb certificate should be in hand and accessible in the MAS CLI container.
+A copy of the mongodb certificate (obtained in step 4 [here](./exposeMongoDB.md)) should be in hand and accessible in the MAS CLI container.

 ```
 [ibmmas/cli:15.6.0]mascli$ ls /mnt/home/externalmongodemo